SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-properties.md

 {{< /c8y-admon-info>}}

 * **Default value**:
 Assigns a default value to the asset property.
-If this field is left empty in the asset property, you must enter a value during the asset creation.
+If this field is left empty in the asset property and marked as required in the asset model, you must enter a value during the asset creation.

 {{< c8y-admon-info>}}